LiterallyTheOne/deep-learning-with-keras/docs/1-load-a-dataset/index.md

 As you can see, we have our data in tensor, also the size of it is what we want it.

-## Split to train, validation, test
+## Split into train, validation, test

 Some of our datasets don't have **train**, **validation**, **test** subsets.
 So, to split our data into these 3 subsets, we can use a function called `random_split`.